 During the Russian Revolution, an idealist doctor, Yuri Zhivago (Omar Sharif, Lawrence of Arabia), falls in love with a mysterious young woman, Lara Guishar (Julie Christie, Darling).
 Zhivago decides, however, to marry his cousin, Tonya (Geraldine Chaplin, Talk to Her).
 Years later, the doctor meets Lara again, and they realize that they belong together after all, but the war keeps getting in their way.

 Reaction & Thoughts:

-Although its grandiosity and fantastic visuals are an essential part of the movie, this is an intimate love story at its core.
-Writer Robert Bolt (Lawrence of Arabia) adapted Boris Pasternak’s semi-autobiographical Nobel Prize–winning book.
-Director David Lean instructed Bolt to tone down the politics and concentrate on the romance.
-Contemporary critics accused the film of being overly romantic, but I think that’s precisely why the film remains as popular as ever — politics are divisive while romance is universal and timeless.
+Robert Bolt (A Man for All Seasons) adapted Russian novelist and poet Boris Pasternak’s 1957 Nobel Prize–winning book.
+Director Lean instructed Bolt to tone down the book’s politics and amplify the romance.
+As expected, many contemporary critics accused the film of being overly romantic, but I think that’s precisely why Doctor Zhivago remains as popular as ever — politics are divisive while romance is universal.

 Conclusions & Final Thoughts:

 Despite its excesses and extreme length, Doctor Zhivago succeeds in developing a narrative that works inwards, pulling the viewer in.
 It’s not as good as Lean’s Lawrence of Arabia, but every time I watch it I like it a little more.
 I’m sure Doctor Zhivago played better on the big screen, but if you have the proper home entertainment system, this is a great movie to watch on a lazy Sunday evening.
 Color, 220 minutes, PG-13.